I remember the early years in Olympia, Washington, learning to sell annuities; it was tough.

 Not only tough for me but tough for anyone who was anything other than a “stockbroker.”
 Not only were our products not fully developed but we were the “ugly” stepchild of the financial world.
 Annuities were considered a second class citizen, something to look down upon.

 There was a time when it was considered you unprofessional if you sold insurance.
 Once I was at a party and asked my profession, when it was known that I sold insurance, several folks even teased me about how “slimy” the business was.
 Maybe they were right; maybe there was a time when that was more the truth than false.

 “The times they are a changing” were the words written by Bob Dylan when he pinned yet another masterpiece, the times have indeed changed.
 Now our products are not only mainstream but are the darling of many stockbrokers; they seem to love selling them to their clients; after all, they are guaranteed.

 Do you remember that world before the meltdown of 2008?
 No one ever dreamed that anything would ever happen to the stock market, and certainly not the mortgage market.
 Yikes!
 Look what has happened.

-2008 came and went and with it took trillions of dollars, important dollars which many people depended on for retirement, for education and for life.
+2008 came and went and with it took trillions of dollars, important dollars which many people depended on for retirement, for education, and life.
 Where were the stockbrokers then, weren’t they selling guarantees with their bond offerings?
 Weren’t they the ones who watched over people’s retirement accounts?

 We often hear about fees and expenses, but until just a few years ago, did anyone even imagine how much fees altered the future value of an IRA?
 A retirement savings account?
 Now we are told yesterday that 3 large banks (Wells Fargo, JP Morgan Chase, and Bank of America) make over $1.5 billion on just checking account overdrafts in the first quarter of 2015 alone!
 Their estimated fee intake for 2015 could be over $4.5 billion.
 How can that be?
 How can one simple segment of our economy make that level of money?